gkartsiotis/eSLP/README.md

 3. There are two additional files needed for the compiler to run smoothly (This process may have changed for versions after 2019b); both are included in the repository.
 The first is configuremingw.p information for which can be found here https://www.mathworks.com/matlabcentral/answers/313298-i-already-have-mingw-on-my-computer-how-do-i-configure-it-to-work-with-matlab.
 The second is compile.m needed to set the environment variable properly.
 Also, depending on the subproblem solved files from here https://www.mathworks.com/matlabcentral/fileexchange/9542-minimum-volume-enclosing-ellipsoid may be used.
 They are included in every folder.

 C.3.
 How-To : Run provided examples (requires C.2.)
 1. Browse to the folder where Falcon was installed, and unzip the files there.
 Each experiment should be placed in a different subfolder of the main Falcon folder (the one where you installed Falcon).
-For example, folder NSetupA should be placed in C:\FALCON.m.v1.24.2002191427\falcon\NSetupA, where FALCON.m.v1.24.2002191427 may need to change depending on the version installed.
+For example, folder CraneSystem should be placed in C:\FALCON.m.v1.24.2002191427\falcon\CraneSystem, where FALCON.m.v1.24.2002191427 may need to change depending on the version installed.
 2. Run file configuremingw.p and select the folder where the compiler was placed.
 We installed GCC on C:\TDM-GCC-64 and suggest this one is used.
 3. Run file compile.m.
 This sets the "environment" variable.
 We installed the necessary compiler files in C:\mingw-w64\x86_64-5.3.0-posix-seh-rt_v4-rev0\mingw64.
 If a different location was used when installing change accordingly in the compile.m (first line - setenv command).
 4. Run CleanSubOptimal.m so to clean up existing files.
 5. Run main.m and upon completion FinalResults.m.

-Update 06/02/2023
+Update 07/02/2023

-FinalResults.m have been revised so to show the results in the same order as they appear in the assosiated publication as well as show various additional verifications results in a more compact way.
+FinalResults.m have been revised so that: a) the results are shownin the same order as they appear in the assosiated publication, b) folder names now relate in a more direct way to the experiment, and c) various additional verifications results are shown in a more compact way.